Mebbel/Mebbel.github.io/_pomato/C001_Similarity.md

 ## Data-driven clusters

-The visualization showed that the manual assignment of topics word well.
+The visualization showed that the manual assignment of topics works well.
 For a purely data-driven approach, we will apply a kMeans clustering algorithm.

 This method of unsupervised learning partitions the data set into a predefined number of distinct clusters by minimizing the within-cluster variance on a measure of distance.
 For this analysis, the distance measure will be the sum of common portfolio weight, as defined and analyzed further above.